wormholer/KAP-manual/en/model/cube/create_cube.en.md

 ![](images/createcube_2.1.png)

-Step 2: Select some dimensions via **Add Dimensions**.
+Step 2: **Dimensions and dimension optimization**.
+Select some dimensions via **Add Dimensions**.
 The number of selected columns will affect the number of Cuboid generated later, so as the size of Cube data.
 Basic rules for dimension selecting process are as following example:

 In table `KYLIN_CATEGORY_GROUPINGS`, if three columns (`META_CATEG_NAME`, `CATEG_LVL2_NAME`, `CATEG_LVL3_NAME`) can be filter condition in query, they should be set as dimensions.